 This fifth service similar to Facebook is yet another messaging tool like WhatsApp.
 But there’s a lot more happening within the application here.
 Forget about the numerous connections you have on any other SNS; Path will only allow you to have 150 or less on your list.
 Why?
 Because of some dude called Dunbar apparently.
 So the tool should have you covered if you only add family and friends you’re actually in touch with.

-The primary actions you will be able carry out through the main UI include sharing photos, your location, a short preview of the music you’re listening to and status updates.
+The primary actions you will be able to carry out through the main UI include sharing photos, your location, a short preview of the music you’re listening to and status updates.
 Your content from the major social networking sites can be imported and you may also publish ‘Path’ moments to these portals.
 The whole setup is ideal if you want to stay in the loop with a group of people without having to bother about fine-tuning your posts’ visibility.

 If images are enough to convey what’s on your mind or all you’re interested in sharing with others, look no further than Instagram.
 Its appeal lies in the fact that it’s like FB with photos only.
 You can give the thumbs up to images and even comment on them.
 There are options to follow people too.
 But the coolest part of the application is the bunch of effects available for your pictures.

 These touch-ups cover Earlybird, Amaro, Hudson, Rise, Lo-fi, Toaster, Inkwell, Nashville, 1977 and more.
-There’s also linear and radial tilt-shift blur effects which let you play around with the depth of field, and keep only the main subject of the frame in focus.
+There’s also linear and radial tilt-shift blur effects that let you play around with the depth of field, and keep only the main subject of the frame in focus.
 After you’re done, you can add a caption and optional geo-tag.
 Our sole grouse with it?
 Only square photos are allowed.

 What can we say about the little blue bird that’s not been said before?
 This one in our roster of sites like Facebook is great for keeping you updated on everything you care about.
 So it’s not just friends who will be bombarding you with information here.
 You can also get a summarized version of what’s happening in the rest of the world if you choose the people you want to follow with care.